KirillOsintsev/SRO-parameters-calculations-based-on-the-analytical-models/README.md

-# Alloy Screening System for Short-Range Order (SRO) Parameter Calculation
+# Calculator of Short-Range Order (SRO) Parameters based on the analytical models

 ## Overview